-This Level 3 BTEC course is a largely practical and coursework based course which is equivalent to a full AS or A Level depending on the number of units taken.
-It is well regarded by universities for those seeking entry on to a broad range of sport-related degree courses.
+This Level 3 BTEC course is a largely practical and coursework based course which is equivalent to an AS Level.
 This course offers effective training in the theoretical, practical and biological aspects of sporting performance and coaching.
 This course is designed as an enrichment elective and should not be taken alongside A Level Sports Science.
+Please see the separate page for details of the Extended National Level 3 BTEC (full A Level equivalent).